CEOs gather to speak out against voting law changes

 A number of top executives and corporate leaders gathered online this weekend to discuss what to do in response to changes to some state voting laws, according to multiple news reports.

-The Washington Post reported that more than 100 leaders, including executives from major airlines, retailers and manufacturers — plus at least one NFL owner — talked about potential ways to show they opposed the legislation, which has already been signed into law in Georgia and is being considered elsewhere.
+The Washington Post reported that more than 100 leaders, including executives from major airlines such as Delta, retailers and manufacturers — plus at least one NFL owner, reportedly the Atlanta Falcons’ Arthur Blank — talked about potential ways to show they opposed the legislation, which has already been signed into law in Georgia and is being considered elsewhere.
 That includes halting donations to politicians who support the bills and even delaying investments in states that pass the restrictive measures, according to Jeffrey Sonnenfeld, a Yale management professor and one of the organizers.
+When contacted Sunday by The Atlanta Journal-Constitution, a spokesperson for Blank wouldn’t comment on the meeting.

 A number of companies and their leaders have spoken up on the issue in recent weeks.
 While Republican lawmakers — such as Senate Minority Leader Mitch McConnell — have derided such action, many activists and others say big business hasn’t gone far enough.